emyemmanuel/CS6367-TestPrioritizationTool/README.md

 <systemPath>${basedir}/test-agent.jar</systemPath>
 </dependency>

+2. Changes in java file
+1. Update the class path in MyClassFileTransformer.java and TestJavaAgent.java from "org/joda/time" to the class path of the example project
+2. Update the package details in Listener.java to the package details of he example project

-Steps to make a jar file
+3. Steps to make a jar file

 1. Compile all the java files using command javac -cp ".;../lib/asm-all-5.0.3.jar" *.java